 Attendance at MA meetings is free — only a small donation is requested to help with overhead costs.
 Twelve-step meetings are available in communities across the country.
 If you can’t find a local meeting, online groups are available.

 Marijuana Anonymous provides support, strength and coping skills for teenagers in recovery from substance abuse.
 By attending meetings on a regular basis, marijuana addicts can form meaningful relationships with other teenagers who share their commitment to sobriety.
 Whether or not you believe in a religious deity, participation in 12-step program can show you how to draw strength from spirituality.
 Members learn how to address the aspects of their character that contribute to addiction and how to become responsible, active participants in a recovery community.

-In the aftercare phase of rehab, 12-step groups can play a pivotal role in maintaining sobriety.
-According to a study published in the American Journal of Drug and Alcohol Abuse, recovering addicts can improve their chances of success by attending 12-step meetings at least once a week.
+American Journal of Drug and Alcohol Abuse, recovering addicts can improve their chances of success by attending 12-step meetings at least once a week.
 However, many marijuana addicts go to meetings several times a week — even daily.
 When meetings aren’t available, you can call your sponsor or meet with another addict in your group for strength and support.

 How Do I Find a Meeting?